 Pre-workout supplements are used to boost energy levels in the body and muscle endurance during workouts.
 Are you tempted to raise your energy level but don’t know the side effects of pre-workout supplements?

-Pre-workout supplements have ingredients like guarana, creatine, and caffeine which improve muscle power.
+Pre-workout supplements have ingredients like guarana, creatine, and caffeine which improve muscle power during a strenuous exercise.

 As much as pre-workout supplements may be beneficial, it is important to know the risks associated with them if not used in the right way.